 When you need more than just a plain old residential property inspector, we can inspect your prosepctive property with an Engineer on site for foundation inspection, beam inspection, and any other structural or mechanical / electrical issue that might be uncovered.

-Our expert non-invasive techniques from a trained engineering eye will help you make the right decision when it comes to a residential property sale.
+Our trained engineering eye will help you make the right decision when it comes to a residential or commercial property sale.

 Contact us for an estimate.